 This can be done in Zonka Feedback through on-page surveys, pop-over surveys, and by using Widgets.
 After obtaining all the responses, combine all the information and view the analytics.

-Types of Website we provide in Zonka Feedback
+Types of Web Survey Channels we provide in Zonka Feedback

 As discussed, a Website feedback survey helps you get direct answers from people that matter most, your customers.
 In Zonka Feedback, we have 2 major categories of website feedback,